Roselyn-Koech/flyrank-ml-internship/work/capstone_report.md

 `trend_direction == "down"`

-This means that the model is predicting the observed declining label defined in the dataset.
-It is not predicting a future traffic recovery or a causal need for a content refresh.
+This means that the model predicts the observed declining label defined in the dataset.
+It is not predicting future traffic recovery or a causal need for a content refresh.

 ### 3.4 Predictive Features

-The modelling features include observed signals covering areas such as:

-* Search demand
-* Competition
-* Cost per click
-* Content size
-* Impressions
-* Clicks
-* Sessions
-* AI sessions
-* Content age
-* Time since last update
-* CTR
-* Average position
-* Engagement
-* Scroll behaviour
-* AI traffic percentage
-* Content and tier categories
+The modelling features include observed signals covering search demand, competition, cost per click, content size, impressions, clicks, sessions, AI sessions, content age, time since last update, CTR, average position, engagement, scroll behaviour, AI traffic percentage, and content and tier categories.

 Identifiers are not used as predictive variables.

 `client_id` is retained for validation grouping only.

----

 ## 4. Methodology